adinandradrs/cezbek-engine/README.md

 3. Quality : SonarQube Cloud will scan the code quality, men and code should be improvise together along with Kezbek commitment to develop their employee skill and their product quality.
 A rating for maintain level, A rating for security, 0 of code smell, and 0 of bugs.
 4. Package : Compilation, packaging, and send to the machine.
 For a reason, GitHub Package will be used as artifactory and release versioning.

+In contrast for the production environment, we recommend to use docker and K8s as the application backbone.
+Because by using K8s we could scale our apps with a more easy way.
+So even we are not using it on development environment due to *economics* case, it still have so many similarities because the docker itself is just for a container that non mainly used by the developer.
+Still it does not break 12 factor apps for dev/prod parity.
+The packaging will be handled by CI/CD based on the selected branch.

 #### Technology Architecture

 ------